KeseeX/_MistbladeMail/README.md

 ## MistbladeMail

-MistbladeMail is an addon created to create alt friendly mailbox enviroment for alt management purposes.
-It allows You to quickly send all items of certain type (in total 8 types) to chosen characters.
-Mailist is contained in addon settings that u can acces from Interface Options or /mbmail command.
-Works for MoP 5.4.
+MistbladeMail is a powerful addon designed to streamline the process of managing items between your alternate characters (alts) in World of Warcraft.
+This addon creates an alt-friendly mailbox environment, making it easier to transfer bulk items to your chosen characters.

+With MistbladeMail, you can quickly send all items of a specific type—up to eight predefined categories—to selected recipients, saving you time and effort.
+The categories include various types of resources and materials such as lockboxes, ores, herbs, and more, which can be customized through the addon’s settings.

+You can access and modify these settings from the Interface Options menu or by using the /mbmail command directly in the chat.
+The addon is specifically designed to work with the Mists of Pandaria (MoP) 5.4 version of the game, ensuring compatibility with this expansion.

+Whether you're managing your crafting materials, resources, or other items across multiple characters, MistbladeMail offers an efficient solution for organizing and sending mail in World of Warcraft.

-### New Mailbox UI (8 categories + Open All button that opens all mails in a loop (C.O.D excluded), Open button that opens most recent mail (C.O.D included), and Delete button for deleting empty mails / mails with letter only
+### New Mailbox UI

+8 categories + Open All button that opens all mails in a loop (C.O.D excluded), Open button that opens most recent mail (C.O.D included), and Delete button for deleting empty mails / mails with letter only

 ![image](https://github.com/user-attachments/assets/eb890e86-77b4-4753-9611-e299d77dad4a)